Even after a shot of morphine at the hospital, I thought I was dying. Turns out I had gallstones and needed gallbladder surgery.

 Why People Lie About Who They Really Are

 Some would suggest that the anonymity of the internet is the perfect stage for these folks.
 After all, the only real identifying information that someone could obtain from our travels on the world wide web is our ISP numbers.
-Sometimes those can be narrowed down to region or even city, but that is pretty much it and very few people know how to find or trace those.
+Sometimes those can be narrowed down to a region or even a city, but that is pretty much it and very few people know how to find or trace those.
 So the fact that lying about who and what we are on the internet first happens because it is easy to do.

 Most people lie about their lives because they are unhappy with their own realities.
 Either they aren't making the kind of money they want, their quality of life is not what they believe they are entitled to or they are just plain seeking attention and will do anything they can to get it.

-The most unfortunate side effect of internet narcissism is that innocent people end up being duped by these liars and it can affect their self esteem and their ability to trust others.
+The most unfortunate side effect of internet narcissism is that innocent people end up being duped by these liars and it can affect their self-esteem and their ability to trust others.
 Sometimes these unfortunate souls are manipulated into doing favors for these shallow people and will often be tricked into sending them money or other things that the narcissist needs or wants.

 To protect yourself from these narcissistic vultures, the only advice you should ever heed is to not believe everything you hear.
-Look at everything with a sceptical eye because you need to protect yourself.
+Look at everything with a skeptical eye because you need to protect yourself.

 It is true that a few bad apples can spoil the whole bushel, but let each run-in you have with these types of people teach you lessons instead of souring you towards making friends on the internet.
 There are real and caring people out there, you just have to keep the gullible side of yourself in check.

 Video Opinion of Narcissism With Regards to the Portrayal of Facebook's Mark Zuckerberg in the Movie "The Social Network"